sdlhappylin/V-Rising-Server-Docker/README.md

 #### 5. Others reference abrove useage of "Build docker image on local"
 ## Can not create server-data
 perhaps volume permission denied
-you can do like this
+you can do like this:
 set
 ```
 chmod -R 777 /path/for/server-data